 Traditional methods to replace a missing tooth include a dental bridge or partial denture.
 In order for a dental bridge to be placed, two adjacent teeth will need to be reduced.
 The bridge is attached to these prepared teeth and adds significant pressure to them.
 You are essentially damaging two healthy teeth to replace a single tooth.
 A single dental implant does not involve damaging or utilizing healthy teeth.

 A partial denture uses metal clasps that hold the fake tooth in place.
 The metal is noticeable when eating, speaking, and smiling.
 This dental restoration is also not very durable and limits the types of food you can eat.
 Since a dental implant is surgically placed in the jaw, it is very durable and creates a stable anchor for a dental crown.
 It will blend in with the rest of the smile and look just like a natural tooth.

 Cost of a Single Dental Implant

 The cost for a single dental implant will vary from patient to patient.
-The price can be altered by the location of the missing tooth, the size of the implant.
+The price can be altered by the missing tooth’s location and the implant’s size.
 If pre-treatments, such as gum disease therapy, are necessary, this will also affect the cost of a single dental implant.